Structure of Resource Theory of Block Coherence: Appendix-A

+\textbf{ {Kraus operator formulation for Block Incoherent Operation for five-dimensional case:}} \\ We follow the same procedure as discussed in the main article.
+For a $5$ dimensional state $\rho$, a particular choice of block dephasing map can be made as\\ $\Delta_1(\rho)=P_0 \rho P_0+P_1 \rho P_1$, where $P_0$ and $P_1$ are rank $2$ and rank $3$ projectors

+For this particular choice of block dephasing map, equation (2) holds for two off-diagonal blocks of order $ 2 \times 3$ and $3 \times 2$, respectively and for $l=0$ and $l=1$, $d_{xy}^{l}$ are entries of diagonal blocks of order $ 2 \times 2$ and $3 \times 3$ respectively of a five-dimensional state.

-\textbf{Case-I:} First we take the case of off diagonal block of order $2 \times 3$.
+\textbf{Case-I:} We consider the off-diagonal block of order $2 \times 3$.
 In this case, equation (2) holds for $i=0$ to $1$ and $i'=2$ to $4$.
-In equation (9), for $l=0$ and $l=1$, $d_{xy}^{l}$ are coefficients of diagonal blocks of order $ 2 \times 2$ and $3 \times 3$ respectively of a five dimensional state.
-So, for the case of $\Delta_1$ we must have and \\ for $i=0$ to $1$ and $i'=2$ to $4$ \\ \\ (10) gives following sets of equations as
+So, for the case of $\Delta_1$, we must have and \\ \\ (9) gives the following sets of equations as